paybrush/paybrush/README.md

 - **OAuth 2.0 Playground**:
   - Visit [OAuth 2.0 Playground](https://developers.google.com/oauthplayground), click the gear icon ⚙️, check "Use your own OAuth credentials", input your credentials.
   - Authorize with `https://mail.google.com/` scope, exchange the authorization code for tokens, and note the "Refresh Token".
-  - **Note**: While authorizing, if "Google hasn’t verified this app", then click "Advanced" > "Go to yourappname" > "Continue".
+  - **Note**: While authorizing, if "Google hasn’t verified this app", then click "Advanced" > "Go to APP_NAME" > "Continue".

 #### **3. Cloud Storage Setup**
 - **Bucket Creation**: